lukasz-r/-linux_how-tos/PDF.md

 ## passwords

-+ convert a password-protected PDF file into passwordless one:
++ convert a password-protected \PDF_link file into passwordless one:
 	+ if password known:

 		```bash